SeismicSource/sourcespec/docs/signal_processing.rst

 14. All the amplitude spectra are converted to moment magnitude units (see :ref:`theoretical_background:Building Spectra`).

+15. The H spectra are cut at their ends, to remove the parts of the spectrum which are affected by the instrument response and by the acquisition
+    chain:

+    - if ``cut_before_hf_rolloff`` is ``True``, the H spectra are cut below a high-frequency spectral roll-off (possibly due to the instrument limited bandwidth or to the anti-aliasing filter).
+The roll-off is detected where the spectrum drops ``hf_rolloff_mag`` magnitude units below the local decay trend, and the spectrum is cut before it drops ``0.1 * hf_rolloff_mag``;
+    - if ``cut_after_lf_rolloff`` is ``True``, the H spectra are cut above a low-frequency spectral roll-off (possibly due to the instrument limited bandwidth).
+The roll-off is detected where the ratio between the maximum spectral amplitude and the amplitude at the lowest frequency exceeds ``lf_rolloff_min_ratio``, and the slope over three consecutive points of the spectrum, in log-log space, drops below ``lf_rolloff_min_slope``.
+The spectrum is cut at the frequency where the slope drops below the threshold.

+    Both the signal and the noise H spectra are cut to the same frequency range, so that they stay consistent for weighting and inversion.

-15. Station corrections are applied, if requested (see :ref:`theoretical_background:Station Residuals`).
+16. Station corrections are applied, if requested (see :ref:`theoretical_background:Station Residuals`).

-16. The weight spectrum is built, depending on the config option ``weighting``.
+17. The weight spectrum is built, depending on the config option ``weighting``.

 See the source code of :meth:`ssp_build_spectra.build_spectra` for